 I have always been terrible at higher math.
 By which I mean everything past basic arithmetic.
 Algebra was the worst - I just couldn’t get my head around it.
-My teachers seemed to rely on repetition as a learning device; they just kept repeating the same explanations over and over, beating my head against the brick wall of my lack of understanding.
+My teachers seemed to rely on repetition as a learning device; they just kept repeating the same explanations over and over, as though the same words would eventually make sense.

 Fortunately, my father was not only some kind of math genius, but also a gifted teacher.
 He’d patiently explain the concept, and if I didn’t get it he’d come at it from a different angle.
 He’d use analogy and example and just keep talking about the concept until I had that light bulb moment.
 He’s single-handedly responsible for getting me through high school math.
-This is just the least of what I owe him - thanks, Father, for helping me so much in so may ways for so many years.
-I am blessed indeed.
+This is just the least of what I owe him.

 Here are my favorite decluttering actions.
 Try one, try all, mix and match as you see fit.
 Just keep working at it, you’ll get there.

 Set a timer.
 This is particularly good for big spaces that are really overwhelming.
 I like to work in 20 minute increments.
 When the bell sounds you get to stop.
 Repeat daily.
 Or hourly!

 Choose a small area or category.
 Examples: the medicine cabinet, reference books, spices, the nightstand.
 I offer a weekly prompt via text with a suggestion for a 15-20 minute decluttering project.
 You can get in on the goodness by texting the word “throwaway” to 31996.

 Set a daily or weekly number of items to get rid of.
 The tricky part is that you have to stick with it!
 This is a great one to do with a buddy - text a list or a picture of the stuff you’ve jettisoned to one another to stay on track.
 Accountability can really help keep you going.